Ulrich split rings: Rings of minimal multiplicity

 \begin{prop} The cyclic quotient surface singularity $R=S^G$, where $G=\dfrac 1 n (1,a)$, has exactly one indecomposable Ulrich module if and only if $a=1$, i.e., $R$ is the $n$-th Veronese subring of $k[[x,y]]$. \end{prop}

-\begin{proof} By \cite[Theorem 1.5]{cyc}, $R$ has exactly one indecomposable Ulrich module if and only if $r=1$, which by \cite[Theorem 2.4]{cyc} exactly means the Hirzebruch-Jung continued fraction of $n/a$ has exactly one term, i.e., $n=a\alpha_1$.
+\begin{proof} By \cite[Theorem 1.5]{cyc}, $R$ has exactly one indecomposable Ulrich module if and only if $r=1$ (where $r$ denotes the number of irreducible exceptional curve, see \cite[Theorem 1.5, Theorem 2.4]{cyc}).
+This by \cite[Theorem 2.4]{cyc} exactly means the Hirzebruch-Jung continued fraction (see discussion preceeding \cite[Definition 2.3]{cyc}) of $n/a$ has exactly one term, i.e., $n=a\alpha_1$.
 But gcd$(n,a)=1$, hence this is equivalent to $a=1$. \end{proof}

 \begin{prop} The cyclic quotient surface singularity corresponding to the group $\dfrac 1 n (1,a)$, where $a\ge 2$, has exactly two indecomposable Ulrich modules if and only if $n=ab-1$ for some $b\ge 2$. \end{prop}